prayasha-nanda/semantic-concept-graph/README.md

 * Importance score
 * Source reference

-Then the system identifies semantic relationships between concepts and assigns:
+Then the system identifies semantic relationships between concepts and assigns a relationship type and a confidence score.

-* Relationship type
-* Confidence score

 Low-confidence edges are automatically filtered to improve graph quality (minimum confidence of `0.55` required!).